Ionut2707/CevaDulcee/README.md

 - Node.js: Make sure you have Node.js installed.
 You can download it [here](https://nodejs.org/).

+ ### Technologies Used:

+We utilized the following technologies to create RestaurantMania:

+- **React**: A popular web application library known for its effectiveness in creating interactive and dynamic UI components.
+- **Tailwind**: Used for impressive and responsive styling, in addition to custom CSS.
+- **CSS**: Additional custom styling.

 ## Getting Started

 To get a local copy up and running, follow these simple steps: